YogiOnBioinformatics/Maternal-to-Zygotic-Transition-in-Xenopus-laevis/README.md

 :open_file_folder: `Laevis Files/`

-Contains truncated or empty copies of all files used during analysis. **This is provided so that people can see the outputs and types of files that one must work with when doing this type of analysis.**
+Contains **placeholders** of all files used during analysis.
+This is **provided to show files and file types created in the** `Supplementary Documentation.pdf`.
+This may also give a novice some understanding of what **files they would need to deal with in case they replicated this analysis.**

 **Contact Information**